detricksnyder/TeachingLectures/PHAR801/Lecture5/lecture-notes.md

 ### Insulin Secretion

+![Regulation of insulin secretion by beta cells in pancreatic islets. [@Dean2004].](figures/insulin-secretion.png)

+Beta cells in the pancreas generate insulin and store it in pre-formed secretory granules.
+After glucose mediated depolarization of beta cells in response to insulin, these secretory granules are exocytosed and their contentes are released into the blood.

 ### Physiological effects of insulin
 When glucose levels are raised, such as after a meal, insulin has four main functions: